eBay/Muse/muse-site/docs/04 - muse-development/01 - setup-local-development.md

 **Why do we need to know plugin name and type when loaded by URL?**

 A plugin not only has a js bundle but also some configurations, for example, plugin variables, allowlist, etc. These configurations are maintained in the Muse registry.
-So to use these configurations, it needs to know plugin names to get the information.
+So  it needs to know plugin names to get the information to use these configurations.

-Plugin type is used when loading the bundles, for example, init plugins are loaded before normal and lib plugins.
+Plugin type is used when loading the bundles, for example, `init` plugins are loaded before `normal` and `lib` plugins.
 So the boot logic needs the type info to load plugins in the correct order.

 :::